 The top figure illustrates Model 10.
 Significant positive effects are observed when the Institutionalized Democracy measure reaches 7-10.
 Institutionalized Democracy displays negative relationship with merit in practice for lower points.
 However, the marginal effects vary between both positive and negative values for all points on the scale where negative effects are displayed.
 The below figure illustrates Model 11.
 Having 0-4 on the Institutionalized Democracy point-scale, displays significant and negative effects on meritocratization.
 Significant positive effects are only observed when Institutionalized Democracy reaches 10.
-Thus, having less institutionalized democracy displays increasing negative effects for merit in practice, whereas higher institutionalized democracy displays increasing positive effects.
+Thus, having less institutionalized democracy displays increasing negative effects.

-Table 3 (see p.
-38) evaluates the effect of tertiary enrolment and institutionalized autocracy on meritocratization.
+Table 5 (see p.
+36) evaluates the effect of tertiary enrolment and institutionalized autocracy on meritocratization.
 Model 2 illustrates a significant negative effect on meritocratization with higher institutionalized autocracy.
 Model 3 similarly displays significant negative effects, albeit increasing tertiary enrolment rates shifts this trend toward a positive effect.
 Beginning from Model 4 and onward, the results display that higher institutionalized autocracy together with rising rates of tertiary enrolment have a significant negative effect on meritocratization.
 What is notable among the control variables is that the Regulation of Chief Executive Recruitment shows the most significant and strong measures on meritocratization, followed by the Property Rights variable and GDP/capita.
-However, the effects are augmented in Model 11, which may be caused by a decrease in observations in the same model.
-This shift from Model 10 to Model 11 is observed in the table below, illustrating how a fully institutionalized autocracy almost double its negative effect on meritocratization, whereas the absence of institutionalized autocracy has its positive effect on meritocratization decreased by more than half.
+However, the effects are augmented in Model 10 to Model 11 is observed in the table below, illustrating how a fully institutionalized autocracy almost double its negative effect on meritocratization, whereas the absence of institutionalized autocracy has its positive effect on meritocratization decreased by more than half.

-Combined Coefficient Effects Model 3 10 11 Institutionalized Autocracy: 0 1.76064 1.23312 0.588 Institutionalized Autocracy: 10 0.47064 -2.94148 -5.411
+Combined d Coefficien t Effects Model 3 10 11 Institutionalized Autocracy: 0 1.76064 1.23312 0.588 Institutionalized Autocracy: 10 0.47064 -2.94148 -5.411